yaQvadrat/2D-maze-game/README.md

 In these screenshots, you can see what the console view of the game looks like

-File logs that are can be saved in the file "/Logger/LOGS" and also release on the console during the game (SELECT REQUIRED MODE).
+File logs that are can be saved in the file "/Logger/LOGS" or also release on the console during the game (SELECT REQUIRED MODE).

 ***Game Elements***